- Written by Dr.Mehmet Demircioglu

 When the donor is limited, the surgeon must think about coverage, density, hair length, possible future loss, and whether beard or body hair has any role.
 Sometimes the best plan is not the biggest session.
 Sometimes the best plan is the one that leaves the patient with options later.

-This is why I often connect graft planning with donor area management and not only the recipient area.
+Graft planning has to be connected with donor area management, not only the recipient area.
 A beautiful hairline that destroys the donor area is not a beautiful result in my eyes.

 Should I choose a clinic because it offers the lowest price?